The Best Electric Guitars for a Child or Beginner

 Fender's Kid Sized Stratocaster

-One of the great electric guitar manufacturers offers a surprisingly affordable package with a 3/4-scale guitar perfect for kids.
+One of the great electric guitar manufacturers offers that's perfect for kids.
 Leo Fender was one of the pioneers of the electric guitar over 50 years ago, and the company is still one of the greats—the Fender Stratocaster, in the hands of Jimi Hendrix, was an amazing thing.
-The guitar in this package, the Squier Stratocaster, is based on that classic design.
+The guitar in this package, the Squier Stratocaster, is based on that classic design. a surprisingly affordable package with a 3/4-scale guitar